ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 If you need users that are created from _Service Credentials_ to have a different role, you can use the admin user to change their role.

-## Managing Users and Roles through the CLI
+## Managing users and roles through the CLI
 {: #user-management-cli}
 {: cli}